The Iowa City metropolitan area is home to over 171,000 people, the University of Iowa, and one nearby casino.

-Tournaments are held five days a week, and there’s even a bad-beat jackpot (for cash games).
+Tournaments are held weekly, and there’s even a bad-beat jackpot (for cash games).

 Shortly after sports betting began legal in Iowa, (and after a $10 million renovation of existing casino floor space), the Riverside Casino opened their sports book in August of 2019.

 The Elite Sportsbook has been very popular since then.
 Located in the Draft Day Sports Lounge, you can also register for mobile betting.

 Riverside Hotel Resort & Golf Course

 Set on 375 acres, the resort has a very pretty setting for a casino.

 There are 201 hotel rooms, along with a salon & spa and an indoor/outdoor swimming pool.

 Restaurants include Robert’s Buffet, Ruthie’s Steak & Seafood, the aforementioned sports bar, and a casino café.
 At the time of this writing, Robert’s Buffet still has a particularly affordable price for senior’s age 50 on up: $5.99 for breakfast on Mondays and Wednesdays.

 On the entertainment front, the resort’s 12,000 square foot “Event Center” hosts some fairly big-name musical acts and bands, along with other events, sports watching parties and the like.
 You’ll find free live music at the Show Lounge just off of the casino floor.